akiranraj1995/Food_Restaurants_Location_Predictor/README.md

 # Food_Restaurants_Location_Predictor

 This is an End-to-End Data Science project on Food Restaurants Location Predictor based on Population and Profit generated.
-The Data is taken from UCI ML Repository.
+The Dataset is taken from UCI ML Repository.

-Performed actions like Data preprocessing,
+1.Performed actions like Data preprocessing, 2.Exploratory Data Analysis,
-Exploratory Data Analysis,
-Visualization plot to understand the data,
-Training and testing the model,
+3.Visualization plot to understand the data, 4.Training and testing the model,
-Making prediction,
+5.Making prediction,
-Evaluating the model,
+6.Evaluating the model,
-Used pickle file to dump and load the model,
+7.Used pickle file to dump and load the model,
-Made a Web Application using Streamlit.
+8.Made a Web Application using Streamlit.
+9.Deployed the Web Application on Heroku Cloud Platform.

-IDE (Integrated Development Environment Used)- Spyder, DATA VISUALIZATION PACKAGES used- matplotlib,Seaborn , MACHINE LEARNING ALGORITHM used- Linear Regression, WEB APPLICATION TOOL Used- Streamlit,
+IDE (Integrated Development Environment Used)- Spyder, Data Visualization packages used- Matplotlib,Seaborn MACHINE LEARNING ALGORITHM used- Linear Regression, WEB APPLICATION TOOL Used- Streamlit,